-- the project contributes to the specific objective(-s) of relevant Investment Priority - coherence with relevant strategies/concepts at regional/national level
+- The project contributes to the specific objective(-s) of the relevant Investment Priority - Coherence with relevant strategies/concepts at regional/national level

-• the project partners are eligible according to the program rules and have capacity for sound management of the project
+• The project partners are eligible according to the programme rules and have a capacity for the sound management of the project

-- interventions reflect socio-economic situation of the region (needs and/or potentials) and have a noticeable positive effect on socio-economic development - the project contributes to a better cohesion and integration of the joint region and / or contribute to the strengthening of a common identity
+- Interventions reflect the socio-economic situation of the region (needs and/or potentials) and have a noticeable positive effect on socio-economic development - The project contributes to a better cohesion and integration of the joint region and / or contribute to the strengthening of a common identity

-- the project fulfils cross-border cooperation criteria (Art.
-12(4) ETC Reg.) - the project is implemented on both sides of the border or in a single country, provided that cross-border impacts and benefits are identified and clear (Art.
+- The project fulfils cross-border cooperation criteria (Art.
+12(4) ETC Reg.) - The project is implemented on both sides of the border or in a single country, provided that cross-border impacts and benefits are identified and clear (Art.
 12(2) ETC Reg.)

-- the project has a clear intervention logic and expenditures are effective - the project outcomes have a sustainable character (where applicable)
+- The project has a clear intervention logic and expenditures are effective - The project outcomes have a sustainable character (where applicable)

-- the interventions consider equality between men and women and non-discrimination principles - the interventions will be implemented considering sustainable development
+- The interventions consider equality between men and women and non-discrimination principles - The interventions will be implemented considering sustainable development

-• It will be proceed in accordance with the valid EU rules of State Aid.
-In appropriate cases, it will be applied the Commission regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, the Commission Regulation (EU) No. 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty, or will be notified to the European Commission.
+• It will be executed in accordance with the valid EU rules for State Aid.
+In appropriate cases, the following will apply: Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, the Commission Regulation (EU) No. 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty, or it will be notified to the European Commission.

 II.
-Additional specific principles that apply for this Investment Priority are:
+Additional specific principles that apply to this Investment Priority are:

-• Only those studies, strategies, plans and similar cross-border mechanisms and solutions will be supported which are able to demonstrate evidence or realistic assumption on their real/practical application in sustainable development of common area.
+Only those studies, strategies, plans and similar cross-border mechanisms and solutions will be supported which are able to demonstrate their evidence or realistic assumptions on their real/practical application, implementation or utilization supporting sustainable development of the programme area